 The completion of this certificate allows students to sit for state only examination for funeral directing.
 It is not accredited by the American Board of Funeral Service Education.
-Students are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.
+Students are not eligible to take the National Board Examination which graduation from an ABFSE accredited program is required.

 All certificate program coursework must be completed within three semesters of initial enrollment.
 Students who enter the certificate option must declare by the end of the first semester if they wish to transfer to the A.A.S. degree option.
-In order to make the transfer from advanced certificate to degree the student must have all prerequisites for the degree option already completed.
+In order to make the transfer from certificate to degree the student must have all prerequisites completed and embalmer's apprenticeship in place with the state board.
 To be awarded the certificate, the student should complete a graduation application.

-Courses required for: Funeral Service Education Certificate (CER C098)
+Funeral Service Education Certificate (CER C098)